 Why You Should Listen to Me: I’ve been traveling internationally nearly non-stop for almost three years, covering 44 countries and 6 continents along the way.
 I’ve taken a ton of flights – and rarely paid more than a couple hundred dollars for them.

 I’ve spent countless hours searching for cheap international flights on virtually every search engine available.
 And I can tell you that most of them promise WAY better results than they can actually deliver.

 I’ll go over my #1 rule for finding cheap flights and walk you through the exact 3-step strategy I personally use nearly every week to find my own flights.

 Full disclosure: These are the sites I personally use to find my own flights.
 Links in this post may generate an affiliate commission for this site.

-The key to finding cheap international flights is to be flexible in your searches, and then follow these three steps:
+The key to finding cheap international flights is to be flexible in your searches, and to follow these three steps: